 We care about tenants.
-We want to give them a voice so they can play an informed role in the decisions that affect them.
+We want to help amplify their voice so they can play an informed role in the decisions that affect them.
 We care about landlords.
 We want to help them get the most out of tenant engagement so they can work in partnership with tenants to reduce their costs, provide better services and drive their businesses forward.
 This is the kind of organisation we are.
 This is why we are the experts and why we are trusted.

-I hope that you will want to join us in meeting the challenges and opportunities of the years ahead.
+I hope that you will want to join us in meeting the challenges and opportunities ahead.